7pranayama

 Ardha Matsyendrasana

 During the practice of Ardha Matsyendrasana, due to the stress falling on the abdomen and waist, the circulation of energy in the stomach increases.
-As a result, the digestive system improves and menstruation cramps or other stomach problems are removed in women.
+As a result, the digestive system improves, and menstrual cramps or other stomach problems are reduced in women.

-With the practice of Ardha Matsyendrasana, the excess fat deposited on the waist and abdomen gradually starts to end.
-The waist becomes shapely and the bones of the waist become strong.
+With the practice of Ardha Matsyendrasana, the excess fat deposited on the waist and abdomen gradually starts to diminish.
+The waist becomes shapely, and the bones of the waist become strong.

 How To Do: